 Prague needs no introduction.
 Its medieval cobbled streets, its myriad of architectural styles, and fairy tale feel has put the city firmly on the top of Europe’s must-visit cities over the past few years.

-While it is certainly tempting to spend your entire vacation time in Prague, marvelling at its glorious highlights such as Charles Bridge, the astronomical clock and its grand castle, adventuring out of the capital city on day trips can bring you numerous rewarding and fun experiences.
+While it is certainly tempting to spend your entire vacation time in Prague, marveling at its glorious highlights such as Charles Bridge, the astronomical clock and its grand castle, adventuring out of the capital city on day trips can bring you numerous rewarding and fun experiences.

-Whether you’re exploring historical castles, relaxing in world-famous spas, cycling out into the countryside or discovering spooky churches, taking a day trip from Prague offers a unique opportunity to enjoy the rare beauty and varied culture that the Czech Republic has to offer.
+Whether you’re exploring historicl castles, relaxing in world-famous spas, cycling out into the countryside or discovering spooky churches, taking a day trip from Prague offers a unique opportunity to enjoy the rare beauty and varied culture that the Czech Republic has to offer.

 Terezin Concentration Camp